lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 * That question will also be treated as having been answered incorrectly, and the users incorrect score tally will increment by 1 mark.

 ### Correct and Incorrect Answers
-* The user receives immediate feedback as whether their answer is correct or incorrect immediately after answering each question.
+* The user receives immediate feedback as to whether their answer is correct or incorrect immediately after answering each question.
 * If the user answers correctly, the answer button they selected will turn green.
 <h2><img src="../assets/readme-images/correct-answer.png" alt="Correct answer"></h2>Correct answer